 - We suggest you wear comfortable clothing e.g. a lightweight jogging suit

 - No contact lense during appointment

 - vital signs are monitored throughout the entire appointment and a designated staff member will be by your side the whole time.

 When not to take benzodiazepines:

 Some of these drugs can affect your liver and heart.
 It’s important to check with your practitioner and/or pharmacist and have a full physical exam and blood test done within a year from your sedation appointment.
-We conduct a pre-sedation appointment with extensive medical questionnaire to make sure it is safe to perform conscious sedation on you.
+We conduct a pre-sedation appointment with an extensive medical questionnaire to make sure it is safe to perform conscious sedation on you.
 Your safety is our priority.
-You should be sure to inform your doctor or dentist if any of the following apply: known allergy to the drug, narrow-angle glaucoma, pregnancy, severe respiratory disease (COPD), congestive heart failure (CHF), impaired kidney or liver function, depression/bipolar disorder/psychoses, chronic bronchitis and some other conditions.
+You should be sure to inform your doctor or dentist if any of the following apply: known allergy to the drug, narrow-angle glaucoma, pregnancy, severe respiratory disease (COPD), congestive heart failure (CHF), impaired kidney or liver function, depression/bipolar disorder/psychoses, chronic bronchitis, and some other conditions.
 It’s also important to let us know if you are taking other medications.
 There could be possible drug interactions.

 WARNING: Benzodiazepines are also Central Nervous System (CNS) depressants (i.e. there can be a decline in blood pressure and breathing).
-It is important to note that they shouldn’t be mixed with other CNS depressants such as alcohol, psychiatric drugs or street drugs.
+It is important to note that they shouldn’t be mixed with other CNS depressants such as alcohol, psychiatric drugs, or street drugs.
 For sedation: we give the medication in the office, but very important you tell your dentist the truth if you have consumed any other drugs or alcohol for your own safety.

 Are You Ready to Enhance Your Smile?